intel/confidential-cloud-native-primitives/README.md

 ![](docs/ccnp_arch.png)

 **Note**: This is pre-release/prototype software and, as such, it may be substantially modified as updated versions are made available.
-Also, the authors make no assurance that it will ever develop or make generally available a production-ready version.